 - Don’t cook your meat while it’s cold.
 Let it reach room temperature first.

-- Get a meat thermometer, so you can get accurate temperature levels.
+- Read my article and get a meat thermometer, so you can get accurate temperature levels.

 - After removing the meat from heat, wrap it in foil and let rest for a few minutes before slicing.

 - Add some mushrooms and miso into the grill to get a quick japanese themed pan sauce.

 - Only use salt and pepper for seasoning, so you can be able to enjoy Wagyu’s pure beefy umami taste.

 I can see your mouth watering after all that reading.
 Don’t leave your Wagyu in the freezer any longer.
 Take it out and cook it as soon as possible!
 If you follow the cooking steps accurately, you’ll get the best meaty taste a piece of beef can offer.
 What’s important is that you adjust the temperature correctly.